mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## Secrets

-Enterprise DC/OS provides Secrets feature.
-Secrets enable secure storage and transportation and fine-grained access control to store sensitive data such as database passwords, private keys, API tokens.
-More information about Secrets is available at `docs.mesosphere.com`.
+Enterprise DC/OS provides a secrets store to enable access to sensitive data such as database passwords, private keys, and API tokens.
+DC/OS manages secure transportation of secret data, access control and authorization, and secure storage of secret content.

+**Note:** The SDK supports secrets in Enterprise DC/OS 1.10 onwards (not in Enterprise DC/OS 1.9).
+[Learn more about the secrets store](https://docs.mesosphere.com/1.9/security/secrets/).

-The SDK allows Secrets to be exposed to pods, as a file and/or as an evironment variable.
-Content of a Secret is copied and made available within the pod.
-For the following example, a file with path `data/somePath/Secret_FilePath1` relative to the SandBox will be created.
-Also, value of the environment variable `Secret_Environment_Key1` will be set to the content of this Secret.
-Secrets are referenced with a path, i.e. `secret-app/SecretPath1` as shown below.
+The SDK allows secrets to be exposed to pods as a file and/or as an evironment variable.
+The content of a secret is copied and made available within the pod.
+For the following example, a file with path `data/somePath/Secret_FilePath1` relative to the sandbox will be created.
+Also, the value of the environment variable `Secret_Environment_Key1` will be set to the content of this secret.
+Secrets are referenced with a path, i.e. `secret-app/SecretPath1`, as shown below.

 ```yaml
 name: secret-app/instance1